punnoose-1620/KR-Project/README.md

 ## Deployment
 The project backend has been deployed as a FastApi instance to a free hosting page called Railway.
 The HTML pages along with their CSS counterparts have been declared as API endpoints in the backend python file and is called accordingly, but for the user, presents as a HTML hosted page.
-The URLs for the project is given below and will be disabled somewhere around March 2025 :
+The URLs for the project is given below and has been disabled on 17 Jan 2025 :
 - [`API Calls`](https://kr-project-production.up.railway.app/docs)
 - [`Home Page`](https://kr-project-production.up.railway.app/index.html)